awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

   - The [content length](../data-format/message-body-aad.md#content-length) MUST have a value equal to the length of the plaintext being encrypted.
     - For a regular frame the length of this plaintext MUST equal the frame length.
-    - For a final frame this MUST be length of the remaining plaintext bytes which have not yet been encrypted, whose length MUST be equal to or less than the frame length.
+    - For a final frame this MUST be the length of the remaining plaintext bytes which have not yet been encrypted, whose length MUST be equal to or less than the frame length.
 - The IV is the [sequence number](../data-format/message-body-aad.md#sequence-number)